No products in the cart.

 We always want to ensure our customers know the most up-to-date information on baking with CBD oil.
 When it comes to baking, the higher temperatures you use, the less effective CBD oil is baked into your treats.
 At 180 degrees, the terpenes in the oil begin to break down; at 220 degrees, the cannabinoids do the same.
 We encourage our customers to look at ways to add CBD after baking when things cool down to temperatures that won’t impact the efficacy of using CBD oil.

 You may already know and love CBD oil for its many beneficial health and wellness properties, but did you know you can bake with it?
 CBD oil is an abbreviation of Cannabidiol, an extract from the hemp plant.
-CBD is currently being scientifically investigated for its many benefits as it is widely used by individuals across the globe to provide relief for inflammation, seizures, depression, anxiety, stress, mood, sleep, acne, reproductive issues, pain management, relaxation, and more.
+CBD is currently being scientifically investigated for its many benefits as it is widely used by individuals across the globe to provide relief for inflammation, anxiety, stress, mood, sleep, reproductive issues, pain management, relaxation, and more.